-Helen Fort Middle School is honored to be a New Jersey School of Character.
+Helen Fort Middle School is honored to be a New Jersey State School of Character and a 2019National School of Character.
 The objective of our Character Education Program is to create a positive institution by promoting and modeling a common language of character strengths to help improve academic engagement, positive behavior, happiness (morale), citizenship, and the success of our students.